-More information about Bangladesh is available on the Bangladesh Page and from other Department of State publications and other sources listed at the end of this fact sheet.
+More information about Bangladesh is available on the Bangladesh Page, U.S. Department of State publications, and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Bangladesh in 1972 following its independence from Pakistan.
-U.S.-Bangladesh relations are excellent and reflect the two countries' strong bonds of friendship and shared values.
-Bangladesh is a key U.S. strategic partner in South Asia.
+Bilateral relations are strong and reflect the bonds of shared values and common interests.
 The country’s efforts at development, countering violent extremism, assisting international peacekeeping, and improving regional connectivity are vital to regional and global stability.
 The U.S.-Bangladesh Partnership Dialogue advances shared bilateral, regional, and global objectives and gives strategic direction to ongoing and future cooperative activities.
 The second U.S.-Bangladesh Partnership Dialogue meeting, held in Dhaka May 26-27, 2013, covered a wide variety of topics: democracy and governance, trade and investment, security cooperation and regional integration.
+The third annual meeting is scheduled for the fall of 2014.

 U.S. Assistance to Bangladesh

-U.S. assistance seeks to foster robust engagement with the Government of Bangladesh and complement support from other donors to address the underlying social, demographic, and economic factors that threaten democratic governance, stifle economic growth, and increase vulnerability to extremism in Bangladesh.
-The United States aims to build on previous gains to further reduce poverty and food insecurity, improve health and education, mitigate the impact of frequent natural disasters, and achieve more effective governance in order to foster equitable and sustainable growth.
+Bangladesh is the largest recipient of U.S. assistance in Asia outside of Afghanistan and Pakistan.
+U.S. assistance fosters engagement with the Government of Bangladesh and complements support from other donors to address the underlying social, demographic, and economic factors that threaten democratic governance, stifle economic growth, and increase vulnerability to extremism in Bangladesh.
+The United States continues to build upon previous gains to reduce poverty, enhance food security, improve health and education, mitigate the impact of climate change and natural disasters, and achieve better governance to spur equitable and sustainable growth.

 Bilateral Economic Relations

-U.S. exports to Bangladesh include agricultural products (cotton, wheat, dairy products), aircraft, machinery, and iron and steel products.
+U.S. exports to Bangladesh include agricultural products (cotton, wheat, dairy), aircraft, machinery, and iron and steel products.
 U.S. imports from Bangladesh include apparel, other textile products, headgear, shrimp and prawns, and agricultural products (primarily tobacco).
-The United States is one of Bangladesh’s largest export markets.
-The two countries have signed a bilateral investment treaty and a bilateral treaty for the avoidance of double taxation.
+The United States is Bangladesh’s largest export market.
+The two countries have signed a bilateral investment treaty, a bilateral treaty for the avoidance of double taxation, and the Trade and Investment Cooperation Forum Agreement (TICFA).
 Bangladesh provides several tax, foreign exchange, customs, and labor incentives to investors in its export processing zones.
-On June 27, 2013, President Barack Obama suspended Bangladesh’s designation as a beneficiary country under the Generalized System of Preferences (GSP) program, citing Bangladesh’s inability to take steps to adopt internationally recognized workers rights.
+On June 27, 2013, President Barack Obama suspended Bangladesh’s designation as a beneficiary country under the Generalized System of Preferences (GSP) program, citing Bangladesh’s inability to take steps to adopt internationally recognized workers’ rights.
 The decision to suspend Bangladesh’s designation came after a multi-year review by the U.S. Trade Representative.
+At the time of the suspension, the Obama administration provided an action plan to improve labor rights and regain GSP benefits.

 Bangladesh's Membership in International Organizations